twooster/olpo/README.md

 ## Future Work

-This pool should be pretty close to feature-complete, however it is lacking one thing:
+This pool should be pretty close to feature-complete.
+These are potential work items in the future:

 * 100% test coverage
+* Potentially expiring idle pool items automatically, to keep the minimum pool fresh

 ## License